 Here's how crypto may fit into various portfolios or strategies:

-- Investors should ensure that cryptocurrencies account for an appropriate portion of their portfolio based on their investment goals and risk tolerance.
+Investors should ensure that cryptocurrencies account for an appropriate portion of their portfolios based on their investment goals and risk tolerance.
 For example, they may only allocate 1% to 5% of their portfolio to crypto and invest the remainder in traditional assets, such as stocks, bonds, or real estate.

 It's equally important to consider the tax consequences of each choice.
 For instance, short-term traders and speculators will owe short-term capital gains tax on trades closed within a year, whereas long-term investors could benefit from the lower long-term capital gains tax rate.
 Options and futures may be other options to consider for exposure.